 Interested in joining Sam at Finch?
 We’re hiring!
 Head over to our careers page to check out our open positions.

-In our latest whitepaper, we wade into the SFTP vs. API debate to help you figure out which method of integration is right for your business.
+In our latest whitepaper, we explore SFTP vs API integrations and discuss which is right for your business.

 In it, you’ll find: